RP3Agency/sass-guidelines/index.md

 ### Color formats

-In order to make colors as simple as they can be, my advice would be to respect the following order of preference for color formats:
+In order to make colors as simple as they can be, respect the following order of preference for color formats:

 1. Hexadecimal notation.
 Preferably lowercase and shortened when possible.
 1. [RGB notation](http://en.wikipedia.org/wiki/RGB_color_model);